How to Add Embed Video in WordPress?

 Gutenberg Editor

-• The block toolbar, which appears at the top when the block is selected, provides basic options like alignment, aspect ratio, and more.
+• Block Toolbar Options: The block toolbar, which appears at the top when the block is selected, has basic options like alignment, aspect ratio, and more.

-• Use the ‘Preview’ button to see how the clip will appear on the front end of your site.
+• Apply and Preview Changes: As you change settings, the changes will be reflected in the editor in real time.
+Click the ‘Preview’ button to see how the clip will look on the front end of your site.

-• Once you are satisfied with the settings and placement, publish or update your post or page to make the changes live.
+• Publish or Update Your Content: Once you are happy with the settings and placement, publish or update your post or page to make the changes live.

-Using the video block in the Gutenberg editor is ideal for users who want to embed files with specific settings or prefer to use clips stored in their media library.
-This method offers a balance between ease of use and customization, making it a versatile option for embedding videos in WordPress.
+Using the video block in the Gutenberg editor is perfect for users who want to embed files with specific settings or who have clips stored in their content library.
+This method offers a balance of ease of use and customization, making it a versatile option for embedding videos in WordPress.

 dartboard